RecieverofMemory/Chromaton/README.md

     cd .blockchain
     sudo gedit blockchain.conf

-  Now paste what you copied and hit save.
-The blockchain.conf should look something like this:
+  Now paste what you copied, it should look like this:

     rpcuser=yohellorpc
     rpcpassword=8hdCNCKLvsP53cZqmv8G576893jdhekkeiu8390904EL

+  Hit save, wait for it to finish saving, then exit the window and your terminal command line should reappear.
 To finally get started navigate to the src folder in Chromaton.
-(You will need to do a cd .. and cd Chromaton and cd src)
+(You will need to do a cd .. and cd Chromaton and cd src).
+Then do:

     sudo ./blockchain-cli

-  If it shows stuff then good work!
-Basically what we will need to do is run commands by typing
+  It should show.
+The real test is to run any of the following commands:

     ./blockchain-cli help

-  or
+  or to start mining:

     ./blockchain-cli setgenerate true